fema-ffrd/stormlit/README.md

 All services are connected via `stormlit-network` for internal communication.

 ### Data Persistence
-- PostgreSQL data: `stormlit-postgis-data` volume
+- PostgreSQL data: `stormlit-pgstac-data` volume
 - Project files: Mounted from host at `/workspace`